1) “Taxes don’t fund spending.”

 3) “I’ll let Ben Bernanke explain it.”

-Swing and a miss…In that clip Ben Bernanke was talking about dollar creation for the Fed’s Large Scale Asset Program (aka QE) to ‘buyback’ (read: ‘unprint’) bonds to lower long-term interest rates (a swap that doesn’t add dollars to the private sector); and NOT talking about dollar creation for federal gov’t deficit spending (an outright addition of dollars into the private sector)—two totally separate things that the MMT kiddie pool routinely conflates; and why, even though there is no financial ‘funding’ constraint, #FAKEMMTers in the MMT Party continue to be frustrated by the modern monetary formality (the political ‘funding’ constraint) that, albeit unnecessary, still gets in the way of the modern monetary theory.
+Swing and a miss…As per Ben Bernanke, dollar creation for the Fed’s Large Scale Asset Program (aka QE) was to ‘buyback’ (read: ‘unprint’) bonds to lower long-term interest rates (a swap that doesn’t add dollars to the private sector); and NOT dollar creation for federal gov’t deficit spending (an outright addition of dollars into the private sector).
+Those are two totally separate things that the MMT kiddie pool routinely conflates; and why, even though there is no financial ‘funding’ constraint, political ‘prescription’ #FAKEMMTers in the MMT Party continue to be frustrated by the modern monetary formality (the political ‘funding’ constraint) that, albeit unnecessary, still gets in the way of the modern monetary theory.

 4) “That taxes don’t fund spending was one of the lessons learned by the FDR administration which lead one former chairman to publish a paper with the title ‘taxes for revenue are obsolete.'”